 ● deliver the kind of area that everyone wants to live and work in.

-● adopt a person-centred, people-centred and place-centred approach and ensure that health and wellbeing is at the core of everything we do
+● adopt a person-centred, people-centred and place-centred approach and ensure that health and wellbeing is at the core of everything we do.

-● ensure children, young people and families are more meaningfully included in their communities
+● ensure children, young people and families are more meaningfully included in their communities.

-● Developments are better managed and reflect the needs of our communities
+● Developments are better managed and reflect the needs of our communities.

-● Increased community ownership of local assets The project will enhance the work
+● Increased community ownership of local assets The project will enhance the work.

-Out of the Blue is doing to engage with individuals and groups, especially those with protected characteristics, to fulfil Scottish Government and CEC Placemaking policy to create “quality places which support communities both socially and economically and promote health and well-being.
+Out of the Blue is doing to engage with individuals and groups, especially those with protected characteristics, to fulfill Scottish Government and CEC Placemaking policy to create “quality places which support communities both socially and economically and promote health and well-being.
 Good placemaking involves working together to create places that work and this has to involve the valuable knowledge held within communities about their place”

 The project will widen and deepen the communities participation and help inform and plan wider funding proposals from Government and Lottery sources.
 They would be integral to demonstrating engagement, need, decision making, participation and ‘piloting’ community involvement in the future project development.